-Some individuals acquire skills and knowledge effortlessly, some are more orderly and achievement-focused than are their peers, and others exhibit unusual talents.
+There are enviable individuals who acquire skills and knowledge effortlessly, others are more orderly and achievement-focused than are their peers, and still others who exhibit unusual talents.
 While such positive traits are not evenly distributed, they are not necessarily out of reach for those who are not "natural" high achievers.
-A growth mindset, as conceived by psychologist Carol Dweck and colleagues, is the belief that a person's capacities and talents can be improved over time.
+A growth mindset, as conceived by Stanford psychologist Carol Dweck and colleagues, is the belief that a person's capacities and talents can be improved over time.

 Efforts to encourage a growth mindset in students have gained traction in many schools.
 But does it work?
 Many studies have aimed to assess whether mindset interventions deliver measurable improvements in student achievement, and the results are mixed: Some researchers report positive results while others find little or no evidence that such interventions make a difference, and critique the earlier studies that established the concept.

 It’s possible that growth-mindset interventions boost some students, but not others.
 In one of the largest experiments, which focused on ninth graders in the U.S., students were given a relatively brief intervention (less than an hour, in total) in which they learned about mindsets and how behaviors such as putting in effort and changing one’s strategy could be helpful.
 For lower-achieving students, the researchers reported, the intervention was followed by an average gain of 0.10 GPA points.

 • Give constructive criticism and encourage acceptance of criticism

 • Encourage persistence

 • Encourage failure as a part of the learning process

 • Encourage a positive attitude

 • Show that having goals and purpose can help